MicrosoftDocs/sdk-api/sdk-api-src/content/winreg/nf-winreg-regquerymultiplevaluesw.md

 ### -param val_list [out]

-A pointer to an array of
-<a href="https://docs.microsoft.com/windows/desktop/api/winreg/ns-winreg-value_enta">VALENT</a> structures that describe one or more value entries.
+A pointer to an array of [VALENT](/windows/win32/api/winreg/ns-winreg-valenta)a> structures that describe one or more value entries.
 On input, the <b>ve_valuename</b> member of each structure must contain a pointer to the name of a value to retrieve.
 The function fails if any of the specified values do not exist in the specified key.